xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures22.md

 The introduction of the write-ahead log also removes the need to configure and start the replication logger on a master.
-Though the replication logger object is still available in ArangoDB 2.2 to ensure API compatibility, starting, stopping, or configuring it will have no effect.
+Though the replication logger object is still available in AvocadoDB 2.2 to ensure API compatibility, starting, stopping, or configuring it will have no effect.